james-freitas/minesweeper-API/README.md

  - API documented using Swagger
    - Access locally at http://localhost:8080 or in Heroku at: https://minesweep-api.herokuapp.com/

+## Misc
+ - A scheduler was added to health check the application on a 20-minute basis in order to avoid hibernation

 ## Todo
 The following is a list of items (prioritized from most important to least important):
 * Design and implement  a documented RESTful API for the game (think of a mobile app for your API)